aleszuin/docs/installlinux.md

 or:

     $default_engine = Engine::PHPTIMESERIES;

 If you do not wish to use timestore you can skip to step 2 of the installation process.

+If you want to try PHPTimeSeries see optional PHPTimeSeries step below.

 ## 1) Download, make and start timestore